apennisi/rgbd_person_tracking/README.md

 represents the considered blob and the blue color represents the ground.")
 Then, the remaining points are grouped by using a clustering method based on the Euclidean distance.
-From each cluster, we extract the top left and the bottom right point and by using the inverse of the roto-translation matrix R^−1 , we convert those points in 2D image points in order to compute a bounding box around the candidate to be a person.
+From each cluster, we extract the top left and the bottom right points and by using the inverse of the roto-translation matrix R^−1 , we convert those points in 2D image points obtaining then a bounding box around the candidate to be a person.
-To recognize if a candidate is a person, we use a different approach with respect to the HOG detector used for the fixed camera system.
-The approach is based on the Aggregate Feature Channels (ACF).
+To recognize if a candidate is a person, we use an approach based on the Aggregate Feature Channels (ACF).
 The ACF method computes the same features as in the Integral Channel Features (ICF), where given an image,the features are computed as single channels.
 In particular, the number of channels is equal to 10: 3 for the color components L, U, and V ( assuming the LUV color space),